Employment

 Construction

-X Ltd was an electrical contractor that had sub-contracted from Y Ltd the electrical works for a new-build building.
+X Ltd was an electrical contractor that had subcontracted from Y Ltd the electrical works for a new-build building.
 The value of the contract was £1.8 M.

 From January 2021 onward, X Ltd had a lot of difficulty getting materials delivered from Germany, owing to Brexit.
 This caused delay, and the triggering of penalty clauses by Y Ltd. Y Ltd served a Writ on X Ltd for breach of contract, specific performance, and compensation.

 X Ltd immediately contacted Concord Resolutions.
 A half-day mediation was arranged within 4 days.
 This mediation included the parent company of Y Ltd. The parties agreed to vary the terms of the sub-contract to allow X Ltd’s employees to work over weekends to get the installation programme back on track, subject to supervision and approval by an independent Project Consultant.
-Y Ltd agreed to withdraw their claim for penalty clauses and to withdraw its legal action against X Ltd.
+Y Ltd agreed to withdraw its claim for penalty clauses and to withdraw its legal action against X Ltd.

-These samples have been provided with the consent of parties involved.
+These samples have been provided with the consent of the parties involved.
 The names and details have been amended to protect their identity and confidentiality.